C80/satisfactory-calculator/README.md

 ## Known issues

-* Only one receipt per product can be selected, no mixture is possible
+* Only one recipe per product can be selected, no mixture is possible
+  * This limitation doesn't apply to Kirk's latest version.

 Feel free to create issues if you have any problems.

-## Acknowledgment
+## Acknowledgments

-This implementation is based on the [factorio-calculator](https://github.com/KirkMcDonald/kirkmcdonald.github.io) by KirkMcDonald.<br>
+This implementation is based on the [factorio-](https://github.com/KirkMcDonald/kirkmcdonald.github.io) and [satisfactory-](https://github.com/KirkMcDonald/satisfactory-calculator) calculators by KirkMcDonald.<br>
 Recipes and icons are from [Satisfactory-Wiki](https://satisfactory.wiki.gg).